How (and How Much) Women Masturbate

 Reading erotica.
 While most ladies may prefer to fantasize, watch porn and use high-tech toys, 13 percent like to keep it old school with some tried-and-true literature erotique (from "Emmanuelle" to "Outlander" to "50 Shades of Grey").

-How women touch themselves
+How women masturbate

 According to the famous Hite Report, most women—73 percent—report masturbating while on their back; 5.5 percent prefer to lie on their stomach, 4 percent rub against an object like a pillow, and 2 percent use water flow from a faucet or showerhead.
 External stimulation of the clitoris was by far the most commonly reported method, and just 12 percent of women said they sometimes include vaginal penetration with a toy or finger(s).